Body Shape Calculator

 Knowing your body shape can help you when out shopping for clothes and trying to determine if a given fashion trend is suitable for your figure.
 There are certain types of clothes that mitigate or bring out your shape, depending on your goal.
 The basic body shapes should not be treated as standards or goals to achieve through dieting, rather they are best used as a summary metric in guiding style choices.

 How to measure bust, waist and hip circumference

-Our online body shape calculator needs three of your measurements: bust, waist, and hips, to determine your basic body type and they are taken the same as the ones used for our other health calculators.
+Our calculator needs three of your measurements: bust, waist, and hips, to determine your basic body type and they are taken the same as the ones used for our other health calculators.
 Here is how to take the measurements, using a soft measurement tape:

 - Bust: measure at the fullest part of your breast, making sure the tape is not too tight by breathing in and out (you should be able to do so freely).

-- Waist: measure at the narowest point, without pulling in your stomach.
+- Waist: measure at the narrowest point, without pulling in your stomach.

 - Hips: measure your hips at the widest point below your waist, while keeping your feet together for an accurate measurement.

 You can use both centimeters and inches to record the measurement, since our body type calculator supports both with a flip of a switch.
 Accuracy to the nearest half inch or within 1 cm should be sufficient.

 It is recommended that you wear minimal clothing during the measurement, but at the same time it is good to have your measures taken by an assistant, since if you are taking them yourself you will not be relaxed, you may be twisting a little, which might skew the results.